maxim-stoma/c_sharp_practice/README.md

 5. Exercise 004.
 Rectangles and squares.

 Create an application that counts how many squares of side N can be cut from an input rectangle.

+6. Exercise 005.
+Inverted three-digit number.

+Create an application that take a three-digit number and output it reverse form.